 There are all kinds of how-to books that offer advice on potty training.
 These are fine for you, but boring for your kids.
 Instead, find a children’s book that talks about why using a toilet is important.
 Read it with your child as often as you need to.
 Let them read it while sitting on the potty too.

 Potty training is a marathon, not a sprint.
-Your child will get there eventually, but the above tips make the process a little smoother.
+Your child will get there eventually, but the above potty training tips make the process a little smoother.
 At the very least, they’ll certainly get things flowing.